KPZ equation from a class of nonlinear SPDEs in infinite volume: Introduction

 {As for well-posedness of singular \abbr{SPDE}s in infinite-volume, we refer to \cite{HL18} for the \abbr{SHE} via regularity structures in weighted function spaces.
 We also refer to \cite{PR19,ZZZ} for a (very recent!) construction of solutions to \abbr{KPZ} in infinite-volume by means of paracontrolled distributions, also in weighted function spaces.
-These two works, however, are crucially dependent on the exact structure of \abbr{KPZ}, in that the potential { $\mathscr{U}$} in \eqref{eq:glcont} must be Gaussian, and the nonlinearity { $\mathbf{F}$} must be quadratic in order for \cite{PR19,ZZZ} to work.
+These two works, however, are crucially dependent on the exact structure of \abbr{KPZ}, in that the potential { $\mathscr{U}$} in \eqref{eq:glcont} must be Gaussian, and the nonlinearity { $\mathbf{F}$} is quadratic.

-{We now refer to \cite{BC24}, which studies a geometric singular \abbr{SPDE} by means of perturbing around a (deterministic) \emph{geometric} (i.e. covariant) heat kernel to access the global (in time) behavior.}
+{We also note the work \cite{BC24}, which studies a geometric singular \abbr{SPDE} by means of perturbing around a (deterministic) \emph{geometric} (i.e. covariant) heat kernel to access the global (in time) behavior.}